Merkoba/Meltdown/README.md

 Now you can use the `File` field to include a URL or path to an image.

 And you can use the input to include text as normal.

 ---

-## Drag and Drop <a name="dragdrop"></a>

-Some widgets like File and Input accept drag and drop operations.

-For instance you can drop a file to use its path.

-Or text to use as input.

-However, you need to have `tkdnd` installed in your system.

-This is an extension for `Tcl`.

-If you want to enable, it use the `--drag-and-drop` flag.

----